-Current efforts of our department include taking advantage of huge and complex information of biomarkers such as genomic data.
+Current efforts of our department include taking advantage of huge and complex information of biomarkers for treatment effect prediction.
 In response to this move, we are directing our full energy to carry out new researches that synthesize biomedical-statistics and bioinformatics.
 The primary goal of those research activities is supporting the development of new individualized therapies.
-In addition, we aim to provide medical researchers with a research environment for multi-purpose, multi-faceted information analysis using a comprehensive database consisting of data from basic research to early clinical trials, manufacturing, post marketing research, and epidemiological research.
+In addition, we aim to provide medical researchers with a research environment for multi-purpose, multi-faceted information analysis using a comprehensive database consisting of data from basic research to early clinical trials, manufacturing, and epidemiological research.

 Research and EducationOur research interests are on study designs and data analysis of early to late phase clinical trials.
 In biomedical statistics, we are mainly focusing on developing new Bayesian approaches.
-In bioinformatics, we aim to develop novel methods to analyze super high-dimensional data such as omics data and are performing collaborative research projects to find useful markers to predict the treatment effect.
+In bioinformatics, we aim to propose novel statistical methods to develop effect prediction models, that is, we are performing collaborative research projects to find useful markers to predict the treatment effect.
 Furthermore, we are also interested in patient-reported outcome researches, e.g., quality of life assessment of cancer patients.
 Our department is supporting PhD and Master students who are willing to work on these research themes.